Electrical Engineering Technology AAS

 Program Requirements and Special Conditions

 Students must meet JTCC admission requirements.
-Students must also complete placements tests (or equivalent) in mathematics and English, and scores will be used for appropriate course placement.
+Students may need to complete placement tests in English and mathematics.
+Visit www.jtcc.edu/placement for all course placement options.
 If students have deficiencies in mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
 New students should visit the Advising Center and returning students their faculty advisor for more information.

 |Required Courses||CR.||Pre-requisite Courses||Approved Course Substitutions|

 |ENG 111 College Composition I||3||See Placement Requirements||ENG 115-Technical Writing|

 |MTH 103 Applied Technical Mathematics I||3||See Placement Requirements||MTH 120, MTH 158, MTH 163, or higher|

 |ELE-118 Practical Electricity Offered Fall only||2|

 |MILESTONE: Residential Electricity Career Studies Certificate (See faculty advisor)|

 |ITE 115 Introduction to Computer Applications and Concepts||3||See Note 2|

 |MEC 154 Mechanical Maintenance I||3|